General Tax Information

 Tax Deduction vs. Tax Credit?

 Deductions reduce the amount of your income that is taxable.
 For example, the renter’s deduction in Indiana reduces the taxable income of a person who pays rent for his home by a maximum of $3,000.
 The renter would subtract the amount he paid for rent, or $3,000 (whichever is less) from his income.
-For more information on the renter’s deduction, read Information Bulletin 38.
+See more information on the renter’s deduction.

 Once you have determined the taxable income you received for the year, you may be able to apply tax credits.
 Tax credits reduce the amount of the tax you must pay.
-For example, if you made a charitable contribution to an Indiana college or university (tuition is not a charitable contribution), you can subtract one-half of the contribution, or $100 (whichever is less) from the amount of the Indiana adjusted gross income tax that you owe for the year.
-For more information on the Indiana College Credit, visit Schedule CC-40.
+For example, if you made a charitable contribution to an Indiana college or university (tuition is not a charitable contribution), you can subtract one-half of the contribution or $100—whichever is less—from the amount of the Indiana adjusted gross income tax that you owe for the year.
+See more information on the Indiana College Credit.

 There are several types of Indiana income tax returns available for individuals to file.
 The type you need to file is generally based on your residency status.
 You can determine your residency status by definitions listed below.

 Note: If you and your spouse file a joint federal income tax return, you must file a joint tax return for Indiana.
 If you and your spouse file separate federal income tax returns, you must file separate tax returns for Indiana.